 What is my background?

 As a trauma therapist, I provide support in cases of shock trauma (after accidents etc.) and developmental trauma (e.g. due to early attachment disorders, neglect).
-Some people seek more orientation after personal crises.
-Organizations.
-I support them in becoming trauma-sensitive through appropriate measures.
+Some people also seek more orientation after personal crises.

 I have been attending relevant training and further education courses for over 20 years.
-These include Somatic Experiencing, the Neuro Affective Relational Model (NARM) and further training in (body) psychotherapy.
+Today I am a certified therapist for Somatic Experiencing (SE), the Neuro Affective Relational Model (NARM) and EMDR.
+As an accredited junior assistant, I also support the Somatic Experiencing training program in the context of therapeutic self-awareness.
+In addition, I have attended numerous (body) psychotherapy training courses.
 I received the state license for psychotherapeutic work (according to the Heilpraktikergesetz) from the Berlin Health Department.

-Yoga teacher training, self-awareness practice and meditation help me to stay mindful and awake in contact with my patients.
-Presence is an essential criterion for success in therapeutic work.
-I learned skills here that I couldn’t learn from books.
+Yoga and meditation help me to stay mindful and awake in contact with my patients.
+Presence is a key success criterion for therapeutic work.
+I also learned skills during my yoga teacher training that I couldn’t learn from books.

 For a long time, I worked as the managing director of a medium-sized management consultancy and managed intercultural projects.
 I traveled to Asia, Africa, Europe and America, including crisis regions.
-Here I experienced at first hand how acute crises affect people.
-I originally studied economics (graduated with honors).
-To this day, I am grateful for impulses from scientific methodology, systems theory and behavioral sciences.
+I originally studied economics (graduated with distinction), with a focus on systemic and behavioral approaches.

 What has shaped me?

-My own life experiences are the most important resource: long-term friendships, coping with my midlife and life as a family man with two sons.
-These experiences do not come from training courses or books…
+My own life experiences are the most important resource: long-term friendships, coming to terms with the middle of my life and life as a father with two sons.

 What approach am I taking?

-A multimodal therapy approach means involving the body, feelings, thoughts and one’s own behavior in the healing process.
-This includes, for example, signals from the body (body intelligence) or emotional feedback (“Just talking doesn’t help!” was also aptly named by a psychotherapeutic congress).
-The multimodal approach has been confirmed by neuroscience (see Bessel van der Kolk).
+It is important to me to consider the body, feelings, thoughts and behavioral patterns in the healing process.
+Therefore, signals from the body (body intelligence) or emotional feedback, among other things, are actively explored.
+“Just talking doesn’t help!” was also the apt title of a psychotherapeutic congress.
+The integrated approach has been confirmed by neuroscience.
+A literature tip by Dr. Bessel van der Kolk can be found at the bottom of this page.

-Activation of resources through, among other things, memories of helpful caregivers, situations or resources in the body.
+Activation of resources through, among other things, memories of helpful people, situations or physical sensations.
 It helps to become aware of your own strengths (again).
 An excessive focus on deficits and symptoms can lead to a “problem trance” (G. Schmidt).
-The question of potential and the desired state is therefore of great importance.
+The question of the desired state is therefore of great importance.

 Further education and training in psychotherapy, bodywork and mindfulness: